Tuesday 12 November 1940

 Battle of the Mediterranean: In the Battle of the Strait of Otranto, an Allied naval squadron is in the Adriatic as a diversion from the Royal Naval attack on Taranto completed on 11 November.
-Around 01:00, Vice Admiral Henry Pridham-Whippel in the light cruiser HMS Orion leads Vice Admiral Henry Pridham-Whippel in the light cruiser HMS Orion between Bari and Durazzo.
+Around 01:00, Vice Admiral Henry Pridham-Whipple in the light cruiser HMS Orion leads Vice Admiral Henry Pridham-Whipple in the light cruiser HMS Orion between Bari and Durazzo.
 They stumble upon six Italian ships of unknown composition.
 The Royal Navy ships open fire at a distance of 11 km.
 They inflict damage as follows:

 - Freighter Premuda - sunk

 - Freighter Antonio Locatelli - sunk

 - Torpedo boat Fabrizi - damaged (11 dead, 17 wounded)

 The Royal Navy considers a second strike on Taranto by aircraft from HMS Illustrious during the night, but Admiral Cunningham cancels it due to poor weather at 17:00.
 The Italians, meanwhile, disperse their shipping them to the ports of Naples, Messina, and Palermo until defenses at Taranto can be improved.
 The remaining Italian naval forces remain formidable, including three intact battleships, but the Italians apparently do not even consider sending them out against the Royal Navy.